kothapujith/Assignment1-template/README.md

 1. Check out this assignment using GitHub classroom.
 An empty Godot project has already been created for you.
 1. Create a new scene and save it.
-1. Continue these instructions starting at "Setting up the XR scene": [https://docs.godotengine.org/en/stable/tutorials/xr/setting_up_xr.html](https://docs.godotengine.org/en/stable/tutorials/xr/setting_up_xr.html).
+1. Continue these instructions starting at "Open XR": [https://docs.godotengine.org/en/stable/tutorials/xr/setting_up_xr.html](https://docs.godotengine.org/en/stable/tutorials/xr/setting_up_xr.html).
 This part will need to be done for every assignment.
 1. Add a `CSGBox3D` node as a child to the left and right controllers.
 Set the scale of the box to (0.1, 0.1, 0.1).
 This will stand in as a proxy for the controllers for now.
 1. Build the APK file and deploy the project to your Quest headset.
 To build the file, go to `Project->Export` and choose the profile you created from the "Deploying to Android" tutorial.
 Change the "Export Path" to be `Assignment-1.apk`.
 This will put the compiled APK in the project's root folder.
 Do not put it somewhere else.
 To deploy the application, you can use a tool such as [SideQuest](https://sidequestvr.com/).
 Alternatively, and the suggested way, is to set up "one click deploy" on Godot using these instructions: [https://docs.godotengine.org/en/stable/tutorials/export/one-click_deploy.html#doc-one-click-deploy](https://docs.godotengine.org/en/stable/tutorials/export/one-click_deploy.html#doc-one-click-deploy)
 1. The first time you try to build on a new computer, you may get an error that USB debugging is not enabled.
 Put on the headset, and you will see a popup to authorize the computer.